We take every aspect of your personal profile into consideration when calculating your admissions chances.

-List five books you’ve read that intrigued you. (you’ll need to indicate the title, author, and whether it was required)
+List five books you‘ve read that intrigued you (list the title, author, and whether or not the book was a required reading)

-Explain how a book you’ve read has helped you to understand the world’s complexity.
+Explain how a text you‘ve read – fiction, nonfiction, poetry, or literature of any kind – has helped you to understand the world‘s complexity.

 Tell us more about the topic that most engages your intellectual curiosity.